Understanding and Mitigating Errors of LLM-Generated RTL Code: Introduction

 In this work, we present a comprehensive analysis of errors in LLM-generated RTL code, categorizing them manually according to their underlying causes.
-Our findings indicate that the majority of errors do not stem from the reasoning limitations of LLMs, but rather from a lack of RTL programming knowledge, inadequate understanding of circuit design principles, ambiguous design specifications, or misinterpretation of complex multimodal inputs.
+Our findings indicate that the majority of errors do not stem from the reasoning limitations of LLMs, but rather from a lack of RTL programming knowledge, inadequate ambiguous design specifications, misinterpretation of complex multimodal inputs or understanding of circuit design principles.
 Guided by these insights, we leverage the in-context learning capabilities of foundation models and introduce a set of targeted error correction techniques.
-Specifically, we construct a domain-specific knowledge base and apply retrieval-augmented generation (RAG) to provide LLMs with the specialized RTL programming and circuit design knowledge required for precise interpretation of design specification and accurate RTL code generation.
-To address issues arising from ambiguous design descriptions, we define a set of specification rules and implement a rule-checking mechanism to ensure clarity and completeness.
+Specifically, to address issues arising from ambiguous design descriptions, we define a set of specification rules and implement a rule-checking mechanism to ensure clarity and completeness.
 For errors caused by misinterpretation of multimodal data, we integrate external tools to convert such inputs into meta-formats better suited for LLM processing.
+Furthermore, we apply retrieval-augmented generation (RAG) to provide LLMs with the specialized RTL programming and circuit design knowledge required for precise interpretation of design specifications and accurate RTL code generation, supported by the construction of a domain-specific knowledge base.
 Additionally, to handle residual errors such as those resulting from incomplete contextual understanding in case of longer context, we adopt a classic iterative debugging loop consisting of simulation, error localization, and correction.
 We integrate all these techniques into a foundational LLM-based RTL code generation framework, achieving substantial improvements in both code correctness and overall generation quality.

 Our contributions are summarized as follows:

 \begin{itemize}

 \item We conduct an in-depth manual analysis of errors in LLM-generated RTL code and categorize them based on their root causes, revealing that most errors originate from insufficient domain knowledge rather than reasoning limitations of the models.